 In your hand, you are holding one of Ludwig Oechslin’s ingenious, extremely easy to set astronomical watches.
 Try it!
-Except for one detail (don’t set the watch between 8pm and 2am), there’s nothing you can do wrong.
+Except for one detail (don’t set the date in crown position 1 between 8 PM and 2 AM), there’s nothing you can do wrong.

 Beat Weinmann is happy to guide you through the setting on the phone and to explain it to you in detail.
 Generally, this should take about 5 minutes.

 To assure that your automatic watch has enough power reserve when starting, first wind the watch.
 To do that, unscrew the crown by turning it counterclockwise until the spring pushes it into position 0.
 Then turn the crown clockwise, and complete about 50 full turns.
 The watch is now fully wound and has a power reserve of 50 hours.
 If you wear your watch regularly during the day, the automatic movement will wind it for you from now on.

 Step 2 – Set the moon phase

 Check here whether the current date is closer to the last full moon or the last new moon.

 Pull the crown out into position 2 (which sets the hands, and thus turns the sun and the moon).
 Turn the hands clockwise or counterclockwise (whichever is faster) until the moon shows the latest event (the full moon stands opposite the sun; the new moon is directly below the sun).

 Push the crown into position 1 and set the date, either clockwise or counterclockwise, to the date of the latest event (full or new moon).

 Pull the crown back out into position 2 and turn the hands clockwise until the date and thus the moon phase match the current date.